 4. Myo-Ryu-Ji Temple (The Ninja Temple of Japan) in Tera-Machi Temple District

-Apparently the Myouryuji temple was created as shields from the sudden attack of Tokugawa Shogunate.
-The temple is still in its original shape and contains many tricks to escape from emergency attack.
+Apparently, the Myouryuji temple was created as shield from the sudden attack of the Tokugawa Shogunate.
+The temple is still in its original shape and contains many tricks to escape from the emergency attack.

 How to Get to Myoryuji Temple: